AquaticInformatics/examples/Samples/DotNetSdk/NWFWMD-LabFileImporter/Readme.md

-  -LabResultStatus          Lab result status. [default: Preliminary] -DefaultLaboratory        Default laboratory ID for lab results -DefaultMedium            Default medium for results [default: Water] -NonDetectCondition       Lab detect condition for non-detect events. [default: Non-Detect] -VerboseErrors            Show row-by-row errors? [default: False]
+  -LabResultStatus          Lab result status. [default: Preliminary] -DefaultLaboratory        Default laboratory ID for lab results -DefaultMedium            Default medium for results [default: Water] -DefaultCollectionAgency  Default collection agency [default: NWFWMD] -NonDetectCondition       Lab detect condition for non-detect events. [default: Non-Detect] -EquipmentBlankLocation   The sampling location ID used for equipment blanks. [default: 000000] -EquipmentBlankPatterns   When the FIELD_ID column contains one of these patterns, use the configured -EquipmentBlankLocation=value.
+  -VerboseErrors            Show row-by-row errors? [default: False]

   ========================= Alias options: (these help you map from your external system to AQUARIUS Samples)